cbot918/sshy/README.md

 # SSHY
-a convenient ssh client for practice purpose
+a convenient ssh client for experiment purpose
 # .env
 for example
 - URL="127.0.0.1:22"